siddthesciencekid/fMRI-Mind-Reading/README.md

 # fMRI-Mind-Reading
 Final Project for the Machine Learning Class (CSE 446) at the University of Washington

+# Abstract
+This project involves discovering how fMRI brain scans can be used to predict what word a person is reading based off of activation patterns in the brain.
+The goal is to first learn 218 sparse linear models, each predicting a semantic feature of the word based on an fMRI input.
+Using Coordinate Descent and Stochastic Coordinate Descent for Lasso, as well Proximal Gradient Descent with L1 penalty, we figured out the coefficients to predict the value of a semantic feature.
+Given a new brain scan input,  we are able to build a 218-dimensional vector representing the values of semantic features of the word read.
+Given two candidate words, we use binary classification to choose the word whose semantic feature vector is closer to the predicted one.

 ## Project Contributers
 1. Shilpa Kumar
 2. Siddhartha Gorti